777arc/textbook/content/digital_modulation.rst

 As a short Python example, let's generate QPSK at baseband and plot the constellation.

 Even though we could generate the complex symbols directly, let's start from the knowledge that QPSK has four symbols at 90-degree intervals around the unit circle.
 We will use 45, 135, 225, and 315 degrees for our points.
 First we will generate random numbers between 0 and 3 and perform math to get the degrees we want before converting to radians.
-That's what the sin() and cos() functions take.

 .. code-block:: python